 Large internal rattles create the brand’s signature “Walk-the-Dog” action.
 This rhythmic side-to-side motion looks and sounds like a wounded bait-fish, while realistic 3D holographic eyes help to complete the illusion.
 Choose from a selection of painted or chrome-finish color patterns, ranging from true-to-life options like gold mullet and speckled trout to eye-catching shades like hot pink or red head.
 The lure is fitted with two VMC black nickel treble hooks, weighs 7/16 ounces and measures 3-1/8 inches in length.

 Best Jerkbait: Rapala X-Rap Jerkbait XR10 Fishing Lure

 Jerkbaits are made to mimic the death throes of an injured bait-fish by the angler, who jerks the tip of the rod while reeling in.
-Amazon reviewers praise the Rapala X-Rap Jerkbait XR10 Fishing Lure for its durability; and for its ability to catch fish in a variety of different conditions.
+The Rapala X-Rap Jerkbait XR10 Fishing Lure is praised for its durability; and for its ability to catch fish in a variety of different conditions.
 It is a suspending jerkbait, using neutral buoyancy to hang in the water column at mid-depth.
 This gives it a natural appearance while also allowing interested bass enough time to strike.